Feel free to reach out to me for more help and advice.

 Research your area’s native plants and incorporate them into your garden design.

-For a seamless transition, replace high-maintenance species gradually, focusing on areas like borders and pathways first.
+Tip: Replace high-maintenance varieties gradually, focusing on areas like borders and pathways first.

 A rainwater harvesting system collects and stores rainwater for garden use, reducing your reliance on municipal water supplies.